openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 **`description`**

 Description of the model.
 Must match with the description from the model [documentation](#documentation).
+Use [this](https://github.com/eizamaliev/OMZ_desrtiption_updater) script for easy update.

 **`task_type`**